thomasMEBaker/Relieve_OpenWRT/README.md

 You then need to go to System -> Flash Firmware then restore the firmware from the file on the repo.
 This will configure the router with a LAN and WAN network and firewall settings etc.

-Once you have the standard configuration you need to update all packages using opkg update and install opkg install openssh-sftp-server (using Putty or similar).
+Once you have the standard configuration you need to update all packages using opkg update and install opkg install openssh-sftp-server (using Putty or similar) - username is Root.
+Make sure all firewalls are turned off on the connecting computer.

 You will then be able to download WinSCP and connect via FTP to the router.